Quantum differential equation solvers: limitations and fast-forwarding: Limitations

 This is a quite natural measure because of $\mu(A) = 0$ for any normal matrix according to the definition.
 We refer to~\cite{ElsnerPaardekooper1987} for alternative ways to measure the non-normality of a matrix.

-We are now ready to prove the following result, which shows that generic quantum ODE solvers must take $\Omega(\mu(A))$ cost in the worst case. \begin{prop} Consider the linear ODE problem in~\cref{eqn:ODE}.
+We are now ready to prove the following result, which shows that generic quantum ODE solvers must take $\Omega(\mu(A))$ cost in the worst case. \begin{prop} Consider the homogeneous ODE problem in~\cref{eqn:ODE} with $b = 0$.
 Let $\mu(A) = \|A^{\dagger}A-AA^{\dagger}\|^{1/2}$.
-Then there exists an instance of~\cref{eqn:ODE}, satisfying $b=0$, $A$ is diagonalizable and all the eigenvalues have equal real parts, such that any quantum algorithm outputting $u(T)/\|u(T)\|$ with bounded error and failure probability must have worst-case query complexity $\Omega(\mu(A))$ to the prepare oracle of $\ket{u(0)}$, its inverse or controlled versions. \end{prop}
+Then, there is no generic quantum algorithm which can prepare $u(T)/\|u(T)\|$ with bounded error and failure probability, using $o\left(\mu(A)\right)$ queries to the preparation oracle of $\ket{u(0)}$, its inverse and controlled versions. \end{prop}